-- Care files were person-centred and individualised documents reflecting each person's assessment of needs.
-They contained information, providing staff with guidance about people's needs and how these were to be met.
-These included people's personal care needs including oral healthcare, nutritional support, social interests and communication needs.
+- Care files were person-centred and individualised documents reflected each person's assessment of needs.
+Care plans included people's personal care needs including oral healthcare, nutritional support, social interests and communication needs.
 Staff spoken with were able to describe people's individualised needs and how these were met. - The registered manager and staff team provided care and support that was focused on individual needs, preferences and routines.
 People told us how they were supported by staff to express their views and wishes.
 This enabled them to make informed choices and decisions about their care.